 Making a profit is the name of the game and the duo hit the jackpot in Limerick City at the collection of a former music promoter and nightclub owner.
 Amongst the pop memorabilia from U2 and Thin Lizzy, there’s a piece with links to a famous English actor and hell-raiser.

-Dowling: ‘The biggest margin I got was a bar.
-Oliver Reed used to frequent this place and there's a photograph of him standing beside it.
-I bought that for seven hundred and I sold it for five grand.
-That was the highest margin.’
+Dowling: ‘The biggest margin I made in the series was from a bar Oliver Reed used to frequent after he had moved to Ireland.
+There's a photograph of him standing beside it.
+I bought that for seven hundred and I sold it for five grand.'

 A bar is just one of the quirky gems that Ian and Butzy pick in a series full of weird and wonderful artefacts.
-The Irish Pickers are always on the lookout for these rare, one of a kind items as they're more likely to turn the biggest profit.
+The Irish Pickers are always on the lookout for these rare, one of a kind items as it means they're more likely to turn a much larger profit.
 For instance, there was one item that Ian found on the wall of a pub that is absolutely unique.

 ‘It's a really quirky piece and Ali (Ali Foy) – who manages the Dublin office and researches the provenance of items – looked into it a bit more and the law was changed a couple of years later.
 This petition may have actually brought about a change in the law, to allow you to marry your dead wife's sister.'